Category Archives: Württemberg Royals

 His second wife was Princess Charlotte of Schaumburg-Lippe, whom he married in Bückeburg, Principality of Schaumberg-Lippe, now in the German state of Lower Saxony, on April 8, 1886.
 Charlotte was the daughter of Prince Wilhelm of Schaumburg-Lippe and Princess Bathildis of Anhalt-Dessau.
 They had no children.

 Wilhelm became King on October 6, 1891, upon the death of King Karl.
 By then, Württemberg was part of the German Empire, although it retained its status as a Kingdom.
 The King was much loved by his people, and respected for his more down-to-earth nature.
-He was often seen walking his dogs in the streets of Stuttgart, unaccompanied, and greeting all those he met along the way.
+He was often seen unaccompanied walking his dogs in the streets of Stuttgart and greeting the people he met along the way.

 King Wilhelm II with Austrian Emperor Franz Joseph I, c1909. source: Wikipedia

-Wilhelm’s reign came to an end in November 1918, after the fall of the German Empire led to the abdications of all of the ruling families.
-Before formally abdicating, Wilhelm negotiated with the new government to receive an annual income for himself and his wife and also retained Schloss Bebenhausen in Bebenhausen, Germany where the couple lived for the remainder of their lives.
+Wilhelm’s reign ended in November 1918, after the fall of the German Empire led to the abdications of all of the ruling families.
+Before formally abdicating, Wilhelm negotiated with the new government to receive an annual income and retain Schloss Bebenhausen in Bebenhausen, Germany where he and his wife lived for the remainder of their lives.

 Wilhelm II, King of Württemberg; source: Wikipedia